Talented UK students have won three out of four prizes in a worldwide competition to create a new app to help people develop their career.

 Fellow CareerHack judge Cristian Parrino, Vice President of Mobile and Online Services at Ubuntu, added:

-“The CareerHack competition demonstrated how an set of open data can be used to cater to the needs of people at different stages of their career paths.
+“The CareerHack competition demonstrated how an open set of data can be used to cater to the needs of people at different stages of their career paths.
 It was wonderful to see the different flavours of high quality applications and services built on UKCES’s data.”